Home » Look and Say / Whole Language

 7. Phonetic and structural analysis of the word.

-Nearly 40 years later, researchers Masterson, Dixon and Stuart carried out an experiment to see how easy it was for five-year-old beginning readers to remember words by sight ”from repeated shared reading of the same texts.”
-It turned out to be much more challenging than they expected: They were ‘shocked’ to discover that 36 repetitions were not enough to guarantee that children would remember a word. ”When we tested children’s ability to read words they’d experienced more than 20 times in their school reading, on average they could read only one word correctly”
+Forty years later, researchers Stuart, Masterson and Dixon (Stuart et al. 2000) carried out an experiment to see how easy it was for five-year-old beginning readers to remember words by sight ”from repeated shared reading of the same texts.”
+It turned out to be much more challenging than they expected: They were ”shocked” to discover that 36 repetitions were not enough to guarantee that children would remember a word. ”When we tested children’s ability to read words they’d experienced more than 20 times in their school reading, on average they could read only one word correctly.”

-According to Diane McGuinness, an in-depth examination of writing systems, both ancient and modern, reveals that most people can only retain about 2,000 logographs in their visual memory (D. McGuinness GRB p214).
-Victor Mair, Professor of Chinese Language and Literature, concurs with McGuinness.
-He says, ”There is a natural upper limit to the number of unique forms that can be tolerated in a functioning script.
+According to Diane McGuinness, an in-depth examination of writing systems, both ancient and modern, reveals that most people can only retain about 2,000 logographs in their visual memory (McGuinness.
+2004 GRB p214).
+Victor Mair, Professor of Chinese Language and Literature, is in agreement with McGuinness.
+He wrote, ”There is a natural upper limit to the number of unique forms that can be tolerated in a functioning script.
 For most individuals, this amount seems to lie in the range of approximately 2,000-2,500.” (quoted in Daniels.
-The World’s Writing Systems p200)
+2010.
+The World’s Writing Systems).

-Contrary to the myth that they are logographic or ideographic writing systems (conveying meaning without regard to sound), apart from around 1850 Kanji whole word symbols, Japanese writing consists of sequences of different consonant-vowel pairs (diphones).
-Chinese writing is based on monosyllabic-morphemic units fused with category symbols (DeFrancis).
-The misconception that Chinese is a logographic writing system occurs because nearly half of the words are only one syllable long -a whole word and a syllable unit of sound at the same time. ”The Chinese language has around 1,200 syllables; English has about 60,000.
+Contrary to the myth that they are logographic writing systems (conveying meaning without regard to sound), apart from around 1850 Kanji whole word symbols, Japanese writing consists of sequences of consonant-vowel pairs (diphones).
+Chinese writing is based on monosyllabic-morphemic units fused with category symbols.
+The misconception that Chinese is a logographic writing system occurs because nearly half of Chinese words are only one syllable long -a whole word and a syllable unit of sound at the same time. ”The Chinese language has around 1,200 syllables; English has about 60,000.
 This is why Chinese is written as a syllabary and English is not.”
-(D. McGuinness.
-Sound Reading System intro.)
+(McGuinness.
+2007.
+SRS)

 (Mark Seidenberg.
 Blog)